Westland District: History

-After the abolition of the provinces in 1876, a new Westland County was created with roughly the same borders as the old Province.
+After the abolition of the provinces in 1876, a new Westland County was created with roughly the same borders as the province.
 About this time, the population relative to the rest of the country began to decline, as the easily accessible gold soon ran out and the conditions were not ideal for farming.
 Local government changes saw the hinterland of Greymouth on both sides of the Grey River transformed into Greymouth Borough and Grey County and subsequently into Grey District, which includes portions of both historical provinces.

-However Westland, as a unit of government, emerged largely intact from the local government reforms of the 1980s and 1990s, merely changing from a County to a District and incorporating the Borough of Hokitika.
+Westland as a unit of government emerged largely intact from the local government reforms of the 1980s and 1990s, merely changing from a county to a district and incorporating the Borough of Hokitika.

-Recently the population has begun to grow more quickly due to "lifestyle" residents moving into the District.
+Recently, the population has begun to grow more quickly due to "lifestyle" residents moving into the district.

 Geography

-The District consists of a long thin strip of land between the crest of the Southern Alps and the Tasman Sea.
+The district consists of a long, thin strip of land between the crest of the Southern Alps and the Tasman Sea.
 The low-lying areas near the coast are a mixture of pastoral farmland and temperate rainforest.
 Westland temperate rainforests contain many conifers and receives high rates of precipitation due to orographic lifting caused by the Southern Alps.
-The eastern part of the District is steep and mountainous.
+The eastern part of the district is steep and mountainous.
 Many small rivers flow down from the mountains.
-The southern part of the District notably contains the Franz Josef and Fox glaciers.
+The middle part of the district notably contains the Franz Josef and Fox glaciers.

 In the north, the Taramakau River, the largest river in the district, forms the boundary with the Grey District.
 The crest of the Southern Alps marks the eastern boundary.
 A small southern boundary lies between Westland proper and Fiordland, which lies within the Southland District.
 This boundary cannot be crossed by road.